lenoben/abschluss/README.md

   > Many functions arent supported with sparse matrix so normal matrix it is
   > Next is memory issues, hmmm
 - would try savıng the matrıxes ın bınary format or csv
+- modified [preprocessor combine method](./Model/ModelFlow/include/Preprocessing.hpp) to support collecting a specific file from the cloud
+  > the file uri will be added later

 - ### Currently on building it with a non NN model